Omkarlucky18/information-architecture-map/README.md

 ## Intern Details

-- **Intern Name:** Your Full Name
+- **Intern Name:** A Omkar Pranav
-- **Intern ID:** Your Intern ID
+- **Intern ID:** [Enter Your Intern ID]
 - **Project Name:** Information Architecture Map
-- **Duration:** Your Internship Duration
+- **Duration:** 4 Weeks

 ---

 ## Project Overview

 This project presents an Information Architecture (IA) Map for the Amazon application.
-It organizes the application's navigation structure into a clear hierarchy, making it easier for users to find information and complete tasks.
+The objective is to organize the application's content and navigation into a clear hierarchical structure, helping users easily find information and complete tasks efficiently.

 ---

 ## Objectives

-- Understand Information Architecture.
+- Understand the concept of Information Architecture.
 - Design a clear navigation hierarchy.
-- Improve usability through structured content organization.
+- Improve user experience through organized content.
+- Create a professional IA diagram using Draw.io.

 ---